Best GIC Rates in Canada - 2021

-EQ Bank offers one of the highest interest on a savings account in Canada: 2.30%* everyday interest with their EQ Bank Savings Plus Account.
+EQ Bank offers a decent interest rate on savings account in Canada: 1.50%* everyday interest with their EQ Bank Savings Plus Account.

 *Interest is calculated daily on the total closing balance and paid monthly.
 Rates are per annum and subject to change without notice.